11/09/2017 // Ideas Factory

-The first day at Archway was simultaneously a daunting yet exciting experience, and while it dispelled some anticipation it served to only enhance anticipation of what is to come throughout the next year.
 The day was filled with important notices and information which allowed me to familiarise with timetables, Moodle and, most importantly, Workflow and documentation of work.
 This helped me to feel more prepared for the future amid the confusing first couple of weeks of the course.

 For the first project we were divided into small groups and given three words to initiate research.
 This included an '-ism', a material and a process, mine being:

 Upon first inspection of these words, me and my group were unsure of their relationship to one another, yet as we discussed and brainstormed ideas the links between them became clear.
 Whilst we used the internet as a tool for quick research into Futurism, we largely spoke of personal experiences and associations to the words, leading to more abstract conceptual ideas as to how they connect.
 Some ideas included the link between the geometric formations of ice and the geometric qualities of modern structures, ice as a physical/visual representation of the past and how this contrasts the future, and also the emotional fragility of hiding in modern life and the fragility of ice itself.
 From this I learnt how valuable personal responses are to inform and initiate different strands of research.